aarnphm/aarnphm.github.io/content/quotes.md

 I have to be successful because I like expensive things. -- some random person on twitter

 People like you think I get lucky.
 Here's the thing, I make my own luck. -- Harvey Specter

+Sticks and stones may breaks my bone, but there will be always something that offend a feminist -- Some random British reporter